vu-rdm-tech/metadata/README.md

 Please be as explicit as possible about the exact change you want and why it needs to be changed.
 ### Create a pull request
-You can also make changes in the documents themselves and propose them by making a pull request.
-[Editing the documents](#editing-the-documents)
+You can also make changes in the documents themselves and propose them by making a pull request, see [Editing the documents](#editing-the-documents)
 ## Editing the documents
 ### 1. Prerequisites
 - Make sure you have an [account on github](https://github.com/signup?ref_cta=Sign+up&ref_loc=header+logged+out&ref_page=%2F&source=header-home).